 AT Mode to Transmission Mode

 The JDY-40 cannot go from transmission mode to AT mode without resetting the device.
 However, you can start in AT mode and then go to transmission mode.
-This is the sequence that seemed to work for me to go from AT mode to transmission mode.
+This is the sequence that worked for me to go from AT mode to transmission mode.

 AT Command Setup